 The keto diet has really popularized high-fat foods, but for most people, fatty foods fall under the umbrella of foods to avoid before a race or a long run.

-Fat takes a lot longer to digest, so fat will stick around in your stomach and intestines for a long time, increasing the likelihood of digestive distress while running.
+Fat takes much longer to digest, so fat will stick around in your stomach and intestines, increasing the likelihood of digestive distress while running.

 The muscles also prefer to use carbohydrates during high-intensity exercise because the ability to produce ATP (energy) from carbohydrates is much faster.

 Therefore, recommendations for what to eat before a race prioritize carbohydrate-rich foods over fatty foods.

 If you want fatty foods before running, avoid fried foods and processed oils.
 Choose high-quality fats like avocado, coconut, nuts, nut butters, seeds, and whole eggs.

 Although fiber is very important for overall nutrition for runners, eating high-fiber foods before running can cause bloating, gas, and diarrhea.